sguox002/leetcode/leetcode-all.md

 - dfs for all paths
 - dfs with rank to detect cycles. a lot of cases can also be done via bfs, union find, backtracking.

+<<-489	Robot Room Cleaner    		71.5%	Hard
+given robot API: move, turnLeft,turnRight, clean design algorithm to clean the entire room. simulate the dfs. from current position and goes one direction until blocked and then try other direction. going back one step.
+->>

 <<-529	Minesweeper    		60.2%	Medium
 given a 2d grid, 'M' unrevealed mine, 'E' unrevealed empty cell, 'B' revealed blank cell that has no ajacent mines (8 directions), digit '1' to '8' is number of mines adjacent.
 'X' revealed mine.